Koh Tsu Koon

-Tan Sri Dr. Koh Tsu Koon (born 26 August 1949; 許子根 (许子根, Xǔ Zǐgēn, Khó͘ Chú-kun)) is a Malaysian politician.
-He was the Chief Minister of Penang from 1990 to 2008 and was appointed as a Senator; a member of the Dewan Negara, the upper house of the Malaysian Parliament.
-In April 2009, Koh was appointed Minister in the Prime Minister's Department by Prime Minister Najib Razak.
+Koh Tsu Koon (born 26 August 1949; 許子根 (许子根, Xǔ Zǐgēn, Khó͘ Chú-kun)) is a Malaysian politician.
+He was the Chief Minister of Penang from 1990 to 2008, Member of Parliament (MP) for Tanjong from 1982 to 1986 and was appointed as a Senator from 2009 to 2015.
+A year after resigning as Chief Minister of Penang, Koh was appointed Minister in the Prime Minister's Department by Prime Minister Najib Razak.
 He was famously known for contributing in the Sungai Pinang campaign where he took almost 10 years and failed to complete it.

-He was the fourth president of Parti Gerakan Rakyat Malaysia (Gerakan), a member of the opposition Barisan Nasional (BN) coalition, and also the first President of Gerakan not named a candidate in the Malaysian General Election.
+He was the fourth President of Parti Gerakan Rakyat Malaysia (GERAKAN), a former component Barisan Nasional (BN) coalition (currently a component of the Perikatan Nasional coalition) and also the first President of GERAKAN not named a candidate in the Malaysian General Election.

 Background

-Koh Tsu Koon was born in Penang in 1949 and attended Phor Tay Primary School, Chung Ling High School and Methodist Boys’ School.
-He graduated from Princeton University in 1970 with a degree in physics, and obtained his PhD from the University of Chicago in 1977 in economics and sociology of education.
+Koh Tsu Koon was born in Penang in 1949 and attended Phor Tay Primary School, Chung Ling High School and Methodist Boys' School.
+He graduated from Princeton University in 1970 with a degree in physics, and obtained his PhD from the University of Chicago in 1977 in Economics and Sociology of Education.
 He was a Fulbright scholar at Stanford University from 1980 to 1981.

-Koh taught at University of Science, Malaysia (USM), Penang from 1975 and rose to become Deputy Dean of Education in 1978.
+Koh taught at Universiti Sains Malaysia (USM), Penang from 1975 and rose to become Deputy Dean of Education in 1978.

 Political career

-Koh joined Gerakan in 1982.
-He won a parliamentary seat during the 1982 general election but lost it to Lim Kit Siang in the following 1986 general election.
-The following year, he was elected Gerakan Youth chairman.
-Koh was the protégé of then Penang Chief Minister Lim Chong Eu, serving as Lim's political secretary and chief aide from 1986 to 1990.
+Koh joined GERAKAN in 1982.
+He won the Tanjong parliamentary seat during the 1982 general election but lost it to Lim Kit Siang in the following 1986 general election.
+The following year, he was elected GERAKAN Youth Chairman.
+Koh was the protégé of then Penang Chief Minister Lim Chong Eu, serving as Lim's Political Secretary and Chief Aide from 1986 to 1990.

-Gerakan leadership
+GERAKAN leadership

-Koh became a vice-president of Gerakan in 1991 and later deputy president in 2005.
-On 8 April 2007, following the retirement of long-serving president Lim Keng Yaik, he took over the presidency in an acting capacity.
-He was formally elected president in 2008.
+Koh became a Vice President of GERAKAN in 1991 and later Deputy President in 2005.
+On 8 April 2007, following the retirement of long-serving President Lim Keng Yaik, he took over the presidency in an acting capacity.
+He was formally elected as President in 2008.